Save the date!

 of The Great Reformer, an indispensable biography of Pope Francis.

-Archbishop Christophe Pierre, apostolic nuncio to the United States.
+Archbishop Christophe Pierre, apostolic nuncio to the Catholic Church and the Government in the United States.

 Susan K. Wood, SCL,